 And so there's this mentorship relationship in this fantastical world that that Virginia Woolf moves through, but there's also this pull, this pull to take her own life.
 So how do you take this fantastical comedy and thread the pain, the suffering, the madness, the creativity, the sense of the willingness to experience multiple selves that Virginia Woolf evidenced in her real life, and create a single play from that.
 And that was the challenge, and that's the challenge that my cast and I are trying to meet.
 So now you have a character, a lead character, Virginia Woolf, who is actually writing the book Orlando, as the play unfolds.
 So she has a very particular relationship with these voices in her head.
 And as I said there are voices that go back to her ugly secrets when she was abused as child.
 There are other voices that are creative voices, and those voices we've chosen to call words because she was in love with language, so you have a group of actors who are these words, and then these words, as in writing a book, become sentences, and then paragraphs and then characters.
 So they come out of this chorus, they become a character, and then they go back into this chorus of words.
 And of course, you think of Hamlet, words, words, words, and these words are witty, they're nimble, they're playful, they're wry, they're satirical.
 They really leaven the whole process.
 They also become everything that you might imagine from dogs to emotions like jealousy or lust.
 How are you going to show that physically?
 That's part of the kind of challenge that this kind of production, this highly physical production, presents to actors.

 How do you deal with the rhythm and the tempo of language?
 How do you deal with multiple characterizations?
-So we have 10 actors playing 41 roles, and obviously that takes skill and discipline and determination and practice, because when Orlando or Virginia Woolf talks about too many cells to count.
-Some say 2052 she says, we're going to be showing a lot of those cells.
+So we have 10 actors playing 41 roles, and obviously that takes skill and discipline and determination and practice, because when Orlando or Virginia Woolf talks about too many selves to count.
+Some say 2052 she says, we're going to be showing a lot of those selves.
 And the journey that Orlando has, and Orlando himself actually is played by two men and one woman.
 So Orlando, he/ her, also changes.
 Has multiple identities, both in terms of gender as well as in terms of profession.
 As a production, when you have 41 characters played by 10 actors, simply in terms of costume, what you want to do is start with something that is basic, not necessarily neutral, but something that allows everyone to participate in the same sense of community, and then you can add or take away bits and pieces or something more than that.
 So in this production, there are numerous costume changes, and the set also is open to the imagination.
 I think part of this kind of theater has to do with igniting the imagination of the audience, and the way you do that is either with the language, with the visualization, with the tableau, with the combination of music and sound and text, and so they you create part of it, and frequently the audience finishes it in their imagination.
 So you want a set that's also open and allows for that.
 And on this in this set, we have four pole ladders.
 So a pole ladder is just like just as it says.
 It's a pole with cross bars that go up and that allows numerous kinds of visualizations.

 You have huge sail cloth across the back that come come up and down in various permutations.
 So the set is also fluid.
 Everything is fluid.
 Time is fluid.
 Obviously light and sound can be instantaneous.
 You can create a picture.
 You can hold that picture.
 You can have actors come out from that picture.
 Because, again, the world is the world in part of Alice in Wonderland.
 I do want to say one thing about this cast that got me into this.
 So I did a production of this, as I said, about 45 years ago.
 And I've been at Cornell for 40 years, and I've been a professional director for more than that time, so I've worked on a lot of productions as a director, and a number that I've of plays that I've also written and directed, but this cast has had to be willing to go on a journey to some sort of unknown place.
 This is a completely new play.
 Never been done before.
 They will be the first people on earth to say the words of this play.
 Now, some of those words are Virginia Woolf's words, but to say the words of this play in front of an audience, and so there's an incredible sense of discovery, but there's also a sense of trial and error.
 So they have had to be willing to attend, to pay attention, to be determined, to have perseverance, but above all, I think, to have a sense of community.
 And laughter, to me, laughter in rehearsal is really important.
 It's not just a release, it's a sign that we're in this together, and we're still making a go of it.
 And this has been a remarkable cast.
 Some people ask, Well, what do you expect to come from this play?
 I have absolutely no idea the future of any play, and I've written a number of them, is fragile and it's also unknown.